Longevity Clinics.

 Three structural answers exist, and we credit each.

-The small-panel concierge model.
-Early Medical (Peter Attia’s practice) and Biograph (Attia’s larger institutional vehicle) run membership concierge models, but with the membership itself as the revenue line rather than treatment-by-treatment billing.
+The longitudinal membership model.
+Early Medical (Peter Attia’s small-panel concierge practice) and Biograph (a larger membership clinic with the same diagnose-first instinct) run membership concierge models, but with the membership itself as the revenue line rather than treatment-by-treatment billing.
 The pressure is meaningfully lower than in the protocol-treadmill model.
 Specialists, when needed, are referred outside the membership.

 These are not perfect solutions.
 A pure diagnostic clinic still wants you to come back next year.
 A membership clinic still benefits from you renewing.
 But the geometry is a sharp step removed from the diagnose-then-prescribe model, and the difference shows up in the editorial behaviour: more honest framing of what a finding actually warrants, less reliable enthusiasm for the latest peptide.